sumeshpremraj/saavn-dl/README.md

 ### Contributing

 If you want a new feature or want to report a bug, open an issue.
-If you want to add a feature, fork the repoo, create a feature branch, commit your changes and then send a pull request.
+If you want to add a feature, fork the repo, create a feature branch, commit your changes and then send a pull request.

 ### To do